NitinReddy-A/AI-Conversation-Assistant/README.md

 - **Frontend**: Streamlit for an interactive and intuitive user interface.
 - **Backend**:
-  - Groq Whisper API for Speech-to-Text.
+  - Groq `whisper-large-v3-turbo` LLM for Speech-to-Text.
-  - Groq Llama LLM for question extraction and analysis.
+  - Groq `gemma2-9b-it` LLM for question extraction and analysis.
-  - Crew AI agentic models for task delegation and execution.
+  - `Crew AI` agentic models for task delegation and execution.

 ### Supporting Tools

 - **Data Processing**:
-  - PyMuPDF for PDF processing.
+  - `PyMuPDF` for PDF processing.
-  - Sentence-Transformers for embedding generation.
+  - Sentence-Transformer model `all-MiniLM-L6-v2` for embedding generation.
 - **Vector Storage**:
-  - Pinecone for efficient and scalable vector-based data retrieval.
+  - `Pinecone` for efficient and scalable vector-based data retrieval.
 - **Web Search**:
-  - Serper API integrated as a Crew AI tool for web search tasks.
+  - `Serper AI` API integrated as a Crew AI tool for web search tasks.

 ---